aer0ss/aerofs/docker/ship/README.md

         ...
       }

-- `GET /tags/latest`
 - `GET /tags/latest/{registry}` returns the latest tag available in the given registry.
-If the registry field is absent, the current registry is queried.

-- `POST /images/pull/{registry}` pulls all the application images of the given tag from the given registry.
-The list of the images is retrieved from the Loader image of the given tag.
-Status code 202 Accepted is returned on success.
+- `POST /images/pull/{registry}/{tag}` pulls all the application images of the given tag from the given registry.
+The list of the images is retrieved from the Loader image of the tag.
+Status code `202 Accepted` is returned on success, and `409 Conflict` if the last pulling is ongoing.

-- `GET /images/pull/{registry}` returns the status of the last `POST /images/pull`.
+- `GET /images/pull` returns the status of the last `POST /images/pull`.
 It replies with one of the following responses:

-      202: { "status": "pulling" }
+      202: { "status": "pulling", "pulled": 8, "total": 20 }

-      201: { "status": "done" }
+      200: { "status": "done" }

       500: {
         "status": "error",
-        "error": "unable to reach host"
+        "message": "unable to reach host"
       }

-  It returns an error if `POST /images` has not been invoked since the last boot.
+  When pulling, the value of `total` is zero if and only if the Loader container is being pulled.

+  The returned status is "done" if no `POST /images/pull` has been invoked.

-- `POST /switch/{registry}/{tag}/{target}` shuts down the running containers, and start new containers using the images at the specified registry and tag.
-Only the containers in the target group and their dependencies are launched.
+- `POST /switch/{registry}/{tag}/{target}` kills all the currently running containers, creates new containers using the images at the specified registry and tag, and finally starts the new containers defined in the target group and their dependencies.

-  A previous `POST /switch` call might have created the new containers.
-In this case, they are restarted as is.
-If a contianer does not exist, its volume data will be copied from the corresponding old container before the new container starts.
-The old container is stopped before the copying, and only volumes that exist in both containers are copied.
+  When creating new containers, its volume data will be copied from its counterpart container.
+  The counterpart is identified by the same name in crane.yml as the new container, and runs in the previous system before the switch.
+Only volumes that exist in both containers are copied.

+  A previous call to `switch` might have created the containers already.
+In this case, the containers are started as is.
+Note that it may be dangerous to start containers as is without data copying, as its data may have become out of sync with its counterpart.
+If unsure, always `POST /gc` before switching.

 - `POST /gc` removes old containers and their volume data that are left behind from `POST /switch`.